 Cherry Shrimp tank setup and water requirements

 Neocaridinas are one of the easiest species of shrimp to keep, which is the main reason they are also extremely popular in the hobby.
-While not all color variations share the same characteristics (with the Red Cherry Shrimp or “RCS” being the hardiest), this care tips apply to all of them.
+While not all color variations share the same characteristics (with the Red Cherry Shrimp or “RCS” being the hardiest), these care tips apply to all of them.

 Ideal Water Parameters